habbis/techblog/content/post/zfs_server.md

     # And it must not look like this
     drw-rw-rw- 2 youruser youruser 4096 Mar 14 10:14 .ssh
 ```

-- And on the authorized_keys file use the same command.
-But here to this root read, write and user read and other read.
+ - And on the authorized_keys file uses the same command.
+But here to this root read, write and user read,
+and another read.
 And i set the owner of the authorized_keys to root:root.
-So it is going to look like this.
+So, it is going to look like this.·

 ```
     chmod 644 /home/youruser/.ssh/authorized_keys